bur1to/userEvents/README.md

 cd ./userEvents
 ```

-At folder 'userEvents' you will start the server by this command:
+At directory 'userEvents' you will start the server by this command:

 ```bash
 npm start